Privacy & data protection

-This privacy statement establishes how the Irish Naturalisation and Immigration Service will collect and use information about you from your visit to this website.
+This privacy statement explains how the Irish Naturalisation and Immigration Service (INIS) collects and uses information about you based on your visits to this website.

 INIS does not collect any personal information about you on this website, apart from the information which you volunteer by sending us an email or completing our online feedback form.

 Your personal information, submitted in this way, will be collected, used and stored to respond to your request or otherwise address the subject matter of your mail.
 It may also be used to compile statistics.